 - Adaptational Attractiveness: Graham Rogers, who stands 6-feet-tall, plays the 5-foot-4 Al Jardine.
 And in what appears to be a running theme in Beach Boys/Brian Wilson biopics, Carl Wilson, who was notably chubby as a younger man, is played by someone of average build (in this case, Brett Davern).

-- Anachronic Order: As stated above, the film cuts back and forth between the two stories.
-However, its pretty easy to follow.
+- Anachronic Order: As said above, the film cuts back and forth between the two stories.
+However, it's easy to follow.

 - The film makes it seem that Brian Wilson went to work on Pet Sounds right after he had his breakdown on the plane.
 In reality, he also made three more albums between the breakdown and the Pet Sounds sessions (Beach Boys' Party! was actually produced during the early Pet Sounds sessions as a stop-gap release when Capitol Records demanded a new album for the Holiday season).

 - The film portrays Brian Wilson as having written "Good Vibrations" after the Pet Sounds sessions.
 He actually wrote "Good Vibrations" either before or during the Pet Sounds sessions with lyrics by Tony Asher, and was even intended for the album.
-It was scrapped because Brian wasn't happy with it at the time and was later released as a single with replacement lyrics by Mike Love.
+It was scrapped because Brian wasn't happy with it at the time and later approached Mike Love to write new lyrics for the song, where it was released as a hit single.

 - In the film, it's stated that the rest of the Beach Boys went on to record Smiley Smile without Brian's involvement.
 He was actually heavily involved in the album's production, and the album was actually his idea.
 He even set up a home studio to record the album.